opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

     - After you have entered the appropriate details in all of the required fields, the **Test connection** and **Create data source** buttons become active.
 You can select **Test connection** to confirm that the connection is valid.

 3. Select **Create data source** to save your settings.
 The connection is created.
 The active window returns to the **Data Sources** main page, and the new connection appears in the list of data sources.
+The first create data source is marked as your default data source.

 4. Edit or update a data source connection.

-    - To make changes to the data source connection, select a connection in the list on the **Data Sources** main page.
+    - To make changes to the data source connection or mark a different data source as default, select a connection in the list on the **Data Sources** main page.
 The **Connection Details** window opens.

+    - To mark the current data source as default,

     - To make changes to **Connection Details**, edit one or both of the **Title** and **Description** fields and select **Save changes** in the lower-right corner of the screen.
 You can also cancel changes here.
 To change the **Authentication Method**, choose a different authentication method, enter your credentials (if applicable), and then select **Save changes** in the lower-right corner of the screen.
 The changes are saved.